Early HSR Streetcars

 HSR #59, probably on the scrap track at the storage yard next to the East Barn.
 The caption reads ‘13282 Hamilton St Ry.
 Single Truck closed Trailer cars #46-_-52-58-59.
 July 192_’

 During WWI a HSR streetcar was converted into an Army recruiting station and put at the southwest corner of Gore Park, next to the statue of Queen Victoria.
 It's hard to identify it due to all the posters and bunting, but it looks like one of either the converted horsecars (HSR #35-44) or 1892 Jones streetcars (HSR #45-59).
-No date on this postcard, but the Lusitania is mentioned on a poster, so it's summer 1915 at the earliest.
-The lack of American flags could suggest it's before they joined the war in 1917.
+The earliest known postmark for this card is August 1915.
+Because the Lusitania is mentioned on a poster, this photo must be from early or mid summer of 1915.

 “New Street Cars - Fifteen of Them Ordered From a Firm in Troy N.Y.”
 April 4, 1892, pg 1